django-extensions/django-extensions/docs/export_emails.rst

 google
 ^^^^^^

-A CSV (comma separated value) format which google applications can import.
+A CSV (comma separated value) format which Google applications can import.
-This can be used to import directly into GMail, a GMail mailing group, Google Docs invite (to read), Google Docs grant edit permissions, Google Calendar invites, etc, etc, etc.
+This can be used to import directly into GMail, a GMail mailing group, Google Docs invite (to read), Google Docs grant edit permissions, Google Calendar invites, etc.

 Only two columns are supplied.
-One for the persons name and the e-mail address.
+One for the person's name and one for the email address.
 This is also nice for importing into spreadsheets.

 outlook
 ^^^^^^^

-A CSV (comma separated value) format which outlook can parse and import.
+A CSV (comma separated value) format which Outlook can parse and import.
-Supplies all the columns that Outlook 'requires', but only the name and e-mail address are supplied.
+Supplies all the columns that Outlook 'requires', but only the name and email address are supplied.